Godzy-Me/CreatorHub/README.md

 # 🎬 CreatorHub --- Backend API

-> A scalable backend for a YouTube and Twitter (X) inspired platform
+> A scalable backend API for a modern content-sharing platform featuring video publishing, social interactions, and secure media management.
 > built with **Node.js**, **Express.js**, **MongoDB**, and
 > **Cloudinary**.